 On Page 3, set the Numbering Format field to private.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
-Beginning with Communication Manager 6.0, on a SIP trunk connection to Session Manager, public numbers are automatically preceded with a "+" sign when passed in the "From", "Contact" and "P-Asserted Identity" (PAI) headers.
-The addition of the "+" sign impacted interoperability with MTS Allstream.
+Beginning with Communication Manager 6.0, public numbers are automatically preceded with a + sign when passed in the SIP From, Contact and P-Asserted Identity headers.
+The addition of the + sign impacted interoperability with Frontier.
 Thus, the Numbering Format was set to private and the Numbering Format in the route pattern was set to unk-unk (see Section 5.10).
 Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
-This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2, if the inbound call has enabled CPN block.
+This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2, if the inbound call enabled CPN block.

-On Page 4, set the Network Call Redirection field to n.
-See Section 2.2 for more details on this setting.
+On Page 4, set the Network Call Redirection field to y.
+This enables the use of the SIP REFER method for calls transferred back to the PSTN.
 Set the Send Diversion Header field to y.
 This is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
 Set the Support Request History field to n.

-Set the Telephone Event Payload Type to 101, and Convert 180 to 183 for Early Media to y, the values preferred by MTS Allstream.
+Set the Telephone Event Payload Type to 101, and Convert 180 to 183 for Early Media to y, the values preferred by Frontier.
 Default values were used for all other fields.